BBVA/kapow/spec/README.md

 This command runs the Kapow! server, which is the core of Kapow!.
 If run without parameters, it will run an unconfigured server.
-It can accept a path to a `.pow` file, which is a shell script that contains commands to configure the Kapow! server.
+It can accept a path to a `pow` file, which is a shell script that contains commands to configure the Kapow! server.

-The `.pow` can leverage the `kapow route` command, which is used to define a route.
+The `pow` can leverage the `kapow route` command, which is used to define a route.
 The `kapow route` command needs a way to reach the Kapow! server, and for that, `kapow` provides the `KAPOW_URL` variable in the environment of the aforementioned shell script.